Master of Business Analytics Curriculum

 In designing our coursework for Tulane's Master of Business Analytics graduate business degree program, our faculty leveraged connections with industry partners to create an innovative, experiential curriculum that responds to market demands.

-- The program consists of 36 credit hours which can be completed in 3 semesters.
+- The program consists of 36 credit hours which can be completed in 9 to 16 months.

 - Classes offer deep dives on an extensive number of topics including database management, machine learning (unsupervised and supervised learning), predictive analytics, prescriptive analytics, data visualization, Excel VBA, cloud computing and deep learning.